Jim Sharman: Career

 Sharman was artistic director of the Adelaide Festival of Arts in 1982 and, while in South Australia, he created Lighthouse, a theatre company which specialised in radical stagings of classics and premieres of new work by major Australian dramatists, including Louis Nowra, Stephen Sewell and Patrick White.
 The ensemble included many major Australian artists, including actors Geoffrey Rush, Gillian Jones, John Wood and Kerry Walker and associate director Neil Armfield, who would further develop this adventurous tradition at Sydney's Belvoir Street Theatre.

 Continuing as a freelance director, Sharman directed Stephen Sewell's Three Furies – scenes from the life of Francis Bacon, for which he won a Helpmann Award for Best Direction of a Play.
 It played at the 2005 Sydney and Auckland festivals and the 2006 Perth and Adelaide festivals.
 In 2006, he revived his landmark staging of Benjamin Britten's Death in Venice for Opera Australia.
-In 2009, he directed a new production of Mozart's Così fan tutte for Opera Australia, a collaboration with the Berlin-based Australian conductor Simon Hewett.
+In 2009, he directed a new production of Mozart's Così fan tutte for Opera Australia, a collaboration with the then Berlin-based Australian conductor Simon Hewett.

 In August 2008, Sharman's memoirs Blood and Tinsel were published by Melbourne University Publishing in which he talks about his childhood on the road with Jimmy Sharman's Boxing Troupe and also speaks out for the first time about The Rocky Horror Picture Show and his many productions.

 Sharman is a resident of Egerton Crescent, Kensington, London.

+Honours

 He was appointed an Officer of the Order of Australia in the 2025 King's Birthday Honours for "distinguished service to the performing arts as a writer and director".